tlwilliams895/gis-devops/src/week05/spring-application/index.rst

 - Dependencies: *JPA*
 - Dependencies: *DevTools*

-Double check that you have filled out the information correctly, and then click Generate Project.
-This will prompt your browser to download a file called zikaDashboard.zip, go ahead and download it, and take notice of where it is downloaded.
+Double check that you have filled out the information correctly, and then click *Generate*.
+This will prompt your browser to download a file called ``zikaDashboard.zip``, go ahead and download it, and take notice of where it is downloaded.
 Most machines default to a Download directory off of your Home directory.

-We will want to move the zikaDashboard.zip file to wherever you typically store your projects, and then unzip the file.
+We will want to move the ``zikaDashboard.zip`` file to wherever you typically store your projects, and then unzip the file.

-Your command will likely be different, but one example of moving the zikaDashboard.zip file to the projects folder can be completed with the following command.
+Your command will likely be different, but one example of moving the ``zikaDashboard.zip`` file to the projects folder can be completed with the following command.

 .. sourcecode:: console
-   :caption: Move & unzip zikaDashboard.zip
+   :caption: Move & unzip ``zikaDashboard.zip``

    $ mv /home/paul/Downloads/zikaDashboard.zip /home/paul/projects/
    $ cd /home/paul/projects
    $ unzip zikaDashboard.zip

-Upon unzipping the file, we will have a new folder called zikaDashboard.
+Upon unzipping the file, we will have a new folder called ``zikaDashboard``.
 Looking into the folder you will see a familiar project structure for Spring projects.

 Open Project in IntelliJ
 ------------------------

 Now that we have a directory with our Spring application in it, let's go ahead and open this project with IntelliJ.

-From IntelliJ Open ``build.gradle`` as a new project, make sure use auto-import is selected!
+From IntelliJ Open ``build.gradle`` as a new project.
+Make sure use auto-import is selected!

-After opening your project look around, it should look very familiar to the other projects we have worked on in this class.
+After opening your project look around at the structure.
+It should look very familiar to the other projects we have worked on in this class.

 Configure Project Dependencies
 ------------------------------